ApoxtleBreaker/waterfall-characters-archive-card/README.md

  >FutabaRio.json

 - The following is the format of the json file.
 You can also check or modify the file in the json folder directly.
+In the jsonMaker-original.html, it is easier to write the json file for this project.
 ```javascript
        {
             "name": {